thegeek-sys/Vault/Class/Multicore/Parallel design patterns.md

 - interacting with the user

 It is good for implicit load balancing (no/few inter-worked data exchange), in fact every time that a worker finishes to compute it gets another task until there are no more tasks available
-But for the same reason the master could be a bottle neck, so often there is a gerarchy of Questa coda comporta che il master è un collo di bottiglia sul master (che divide il lavoro) per questo spesso si ha una gerarchia di master, così da poter evitare di avere un solo punto di fallimento
+But for the same reason the master could be a bottle neck, so often there is a hierarchy of masters (more points of failure)

-#### Map-reduce
+### Map-reduce
 It’s a variation of master-worker pattern and it’s an old concept, made popular by Google’s search engine

   il tipo di operazione è molto specifico map o reduce